-Copyright protection in recipes may be different than you think.
-This is a subject that’s often discussed in food writing circles, with many questions arising.
+Is there copyright protection in recipes?
+The answer may be different than you expect.
+This is a subject that's often discussed in food writing circles, with many questions arising.

 - Can you copyright an ingredient list?